 - In his novel Under Western Eyes as well as at least one short story, Joseph Conrad has a character called the Professor.
 It's been noted that this was a somewhat unfair presentation of one of Conrad's friends from the Rossetti family (the same as Dante Gabriel and Christina), who, while politically radical and a chemistry expert, was not involved in terrorism.
 Same thing in The Secret Agent.
 Appearently based on a real person.

 - The play The Firebugs (also translated as The Arsonists) has the title pyromaniacs aided by a character identified only as Professor.
+However, he grows disgusted after realizing the other firebugs are only doing it for fun, not radical politics, and disassociates from them.

 - In E. L. Doctorow Ragtime, one of the sons from the main family of wealthy WASPs starts out by making fireworks and ends up in this role in the actual anarchist movement (e.g. with Emma Goldman), but is presented sympathetically, more along the lines of He Who Fights Monsters.
 This contrasts with other "Professor" characters who lean in the direction of simply enjoying things going boom despite a basis in radical politics.